detail on la Sagrada familia

 Although building is estimated to be finished by 2026, everyone knows that building work doesn’t always run to a tight schedule.
 Some people have speculated that we’ll more likely be looking at a finish date of some point in the 2040s.

 So, over time, the entire project has been financed by private donations and ticket sales from all the millions of visitors that the basilica has welcomed.
-Although it’s kind of expensive as ticket entry goes (and in fact, so is entry to just about every single one of the countless unique buildings that line Barcelona’s streets), this is one of the places that I really think is worth it.
+Although it’s kind of expensive as ticket entry goes (and in fact, so is entry to just about every single one of the countless unique buildings that line Barcelona’s streets), this is one of the places that I really think is worth a visit inside.

 Surely, La Sagrada Família is a modern-day wonder of the world.